norowachi/MikaGPT/README.md

 ## MikaGPT

-A Discord Bot using OpenAI's API
+A Discord Bot using OpenAI and Gemini APIs

 ### Getting Started